kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - **Amazon Aurora**
     - Amazon Aurora is a MySQL- and PostgreSQL-compatible enterprise-class database, starting at <$1/day.
     - Up to 5 times the throughput of MySQL and 3 times the throughput of PostgreSQL
-    - Up to 64TiB of auto-scaling SSD storage
+    - Up to 64TB of auto-scaling SSD storage
-    - Starts with 10GB and scales in 10GB increments Up to 64TiB
+    - Starts with 10GB and scales in 10GB increments Up to 64TB
     - Compute resources can scale up to 32 vCPUs and 244GB memory
-    - 6-way replication across three Availability Zones (6 copies of your data will be maintained by Aururo by default)
+    - 6-way replication across three Availability Zones with no additional cost (6 copies of your data will be maintained by Aurora by default)
+      - synchronous replication across 6 nodes in 3 different AZs (zero data loss)
+    - Automatic backup to S3
     - Automatic monitoring and failover in less than 30 seconds (self-healing)
     - 2 types of replicas:
       - Up to 15 Aurora Read Replicas with sub-10ms replica lag
       - Up to 5 MySQL Read Replicas
+    - No concept of standby db; read replica will be promoted to become master db if primary db goes down
     - Automatic failover to Aurora Read Replica and not to MySQL Replica
     - Not covered in Free-tier

   - **MariaDB**